silverstripe/silverstripe-graphql/README.md

 see that creating endpoints for a query and a mutation requires creating three new classes, along with an update to the configuration, and we haven't even dealt with data relations yet.
-For applications that require a lot of business logic and specific functionality, an architecture like this affords the developer a lot of control, but for developers who just want to make a given model accessible through GraphQL with some basic create, cead, update, and delete operations, scaffolding them can save a lot of time and reduce the clutter in your project.
+For applications that require a lot of business logic and specific functionality, an architecture like this affords the developer a lot of control, but for developers who just want to make a given model accessible through GraphQL with some basic create, read, update, and delete operations, scaffolding them can save a lot of time and reduce the clutter in your project.

 Scaffolding DataObjects can be achieved in two non-exclusive ways: